 The EindhoveN Open Source Interest Group (enosig, spelled lower case) is a loosely organised group of people in the area of Eindhoven, the Netherlands, centralised around the topic of Free and Open Source Software.
-Examples of widely used free and open source software are GNU/Linux (for example Debian and Ubuntu), BSD (for example FreeBSD), VLC (VideoLAN), OpenOffice.org / LibreOffice, Apache, Python, and Bitcoin.
+Examples of widely used free and open source software are GNU/Linux (e.g., Debian and Ubuntu), BSD (e.g., FreeBSD), Mozilla Firefox and Thunderbird, VLC (VideoLAN), OpenOffice.org / LibreOffice, Apache, Python, and Bitcoin.

 There is no “official” membership (nor a membership fee) of enosig, and we aim to be as easily accessible as possible.
 Regular visitors could best be described as “participants”, although the term “members” is used at times as well.

 The program of meetings vary; sometimes it's just a social gathering, sometimes there are presentations, often it's a mixture of both.
 Everyone is welcome to give a presentation, in fact, this is highly encouraged!
 In that case it is advisable to announce your presentation on the mailing list prior to the meeting, so other people know they can attend it, and so we can update the website.

 The next meeting is planned to be in March 2017, but there are no details known yet (if you have ideas for a date and location, please let us know!).

 The mailing list “people @ enosig” of enosig can be used for discussion about topics relating to free and open source software.
 This is also where announcements for upcoming enosig meetings and, at times, other free software events are usually posted.
 Most messages on the list are in Dutch, but English is understood by most readers as well, so do not hesitate to send messages in English.